fuzzypawzz/Statemachines-in-a-vue-app/README.md

 # Statemachines-in-a-vue-app

-A Vue application using statemachines to manage global app state and local component state.
+A Vue application using state machines (xstate) to manage global app state and local component state.

 ## Recommended IDE Setup